 The ‘Rights Respecting School’ award (RRSA) will help our pupils to grow into confident, caring and responsible young citizens both in school and within the wider community.
 By learning about their rights, our pupils – your children – also learn about the importance of respecting the rights of others.

 White Meadows Primary Academy pupils are encouraged to reflect on how their behaviour and actions affect those around them, which allows us to build and maintain a positive and safe learning environment for all, both in the classroom and around the school site.
-In preparation for the launch of RRSA, and in consultation with pupils and staff at all levels, our class rules and expectations are being re-written to form charters, which outline expectations in the classroom.

 We have ten appointed child ambassadors for rights who will help to shape the promotion of child rights throughout the school.